zzinaa/zzinaa/README.md

 I have 2 years of experience in Java development and primarily work with Spring Boot.
 Lately, I've been diving into building CI/CD pipelines.

+### What I Love
+🗽 Studying English
+🏕️ Exploring the world (whether in real life or in games)

 ### Technologies
 **Languages & Framwork**